Aldbrough St John: History

 When the Duchess of Northumberland came to live in the village in the 1865, she had many of the old properties removed and the stone used to build new houses.
 It is generally accepted that any castle remains were also removed at this time.
 The foundations of this building were recently found by local historians Ian Wardle, Grant Rowley and David Shires in what is believed to have been the "burh" oval.
 A property of this type within the village is thought by Ian Wardle to be the reason why Aldbrough not only remained but increased in value in Norman times when all villages around were sacked and burned.
 He believes that Aldbrough was at the centre of the lands occupied by the local lord so may have been spared.
+Eleanor also funded the construction of St Paul's Church, which was completed in 1890.

 Quarries at the south-western edge of the village supplied a red limestone, which was used for buildings in Richmond, Aldbrough St John, Forcett, Stanwick St John and East Layton.
 The church in Aldbrough St John is constructed of this stone.

 A packhorse bridge crosses Aldbrough Beck near Aldborough and is grade II listed.